ian-bda/synteny_plot/README.md

 Pick 4-6 species of interest.
 Make sure they have chromosomal level gff files.

-The example we will be using is analyzing the conserved syntney for cetacean CD300 gene family.
+The example we will be using is using 3 cetacean species, 2 terrestrial artiodactyls, and a human to analyze the conserved syntnic regions for the CD300 immune gene family cluster.

 # Find Chromosomes Containing the CD300 Gene Cluster (or your gene of interest)
 Phocoena sinus (Vaquita): Chromosome 20 (58,878,645 bp)